s-rious/rydwell-schools/README.md

 ---
 ## Templates Used & Credits
-Developed using: Xamarin.Forms framework in .NET: https://dotnet.microsoft.com/en-us/apps/xamarin/xamarin-forms
+Developed using Xamarin.Forms framework in .NET by Xamarin: https://dotnet.microsoft.com/en-us/apps/xamarin/xamarin-forms

 XCalendar by Marvin E: